 There are 5 exit strategy models on the market:

 1. Private Equity Fund – This exit strategy can be established through a private equity fund, private investors, investment group or any other similar financial entity.

 The process with a private equity firm is more organized and can take part in the stages of business development by bringing it to successful results and then investing the agreed funding amount in the business while receiving ownership shares in return, most of the time in a majority structure, but it depends on the case.

 This Model is the leading and most promising one as it brings some benefits:

-In the development process, the business becomes more efficient and successful by the involvement of an expert team of professionals from the private equity fund that have the capabilities and experience in similar transactions.
+In the development process, the business becomes more efficient and successful with the involvement of an expert team of professionals from the private equity fund that has capabilities and experience in similar transactions.

 Exit strategy – just sit back and relax.
 From this point on the private equity fund is a part of the company, they will do all the required work, based on their vast investment networks and investment partners.

 2. Merger & Acquisition (M&A) – Merging with a similar company, or being bought by a larger company.
 A merger or acquisition indicates that the business owner sells his controlling interest in the business to the buying company.
 The original owner may still be involved in the day-to-day operations according to the terms that are decided during the merger or acquisition process.